Lunatic-Labs/rubricapp/README.md

 - Follow the link for instructions on downloading Node.js:

   https://nodejs.org/en/download
-  -Follow the instructions for setting up virtual environment:
+  -Follow the instructions for setting up a virtual environment:

   Step 1:
-  Ensure you are in the BackEndFlask direction by running the command:
+  Ensure you are in the BackEndFlask directory by running the command:

       cd BackEndFlask

   Step 2:
-  Create the virtual environment by reading the command:
+  Create the virtual environment by running the command:

       python3 -m venv BackEndFlaskVenv

   Step 3:
   Activate the virtual environment by running the command:

       source BackEndFlaskVenv/bin/activate

   To Deactivate the virtual environment, run the command: